luismendoza-ec/lu8-docs/docs/INPUT.md

 - No support for additional controller types
 - Input is only captured when the canvas has focus
 - No support for gamepad/controller input
 - Input timing configuration values must be at least 1 frame

+### Mouse Input
+- Limited to 128x128 resolution
+- Only three mouse buttons supported (left, middle, right)
+- No support for mouse wheel
+- No support for additional mouse buttons
+- Mouse input is only captured when the canvas has focus
+- No support for absolute positioning devices
+- No support for touch input